LLNL/axom/src/axom/sidre/docs/sphinx/mfem_sidre_datacollection.rst

 Saving Data to a File
 ---------------------

-The data in an instance of the ``MFEMSidreDataCollection`` class can be saved to a file using a variety of formats.
+The data in an instance of the ``MFEMSidreDataCollection`` class can be saved to a file using a variety of protocols.
 These files can be visualized with tools like `VisIt <https://wci.llnl.gov/simulation/computer-codes/visit>`_, or used to restart a simulation by loading them back into an instance of the class (see `Restarting a Simulation`_).